Carnivals, Cognac, and Cycling

 To learn more about the history of artwork in 19th century France check out these resources:

-- See more French Prints in the GVSU Online Collection
+- See more French Prints in the Art Collection database

 - View the Art Gallery's previous exhibition, Les Nabis: French Prophets of Modern Art, A Selection from the Robert L. Hoskins and Erwin A. Raible Collection of Fin de Sicle French Prints.
 A Gift of Elaine Rutowski Shay

-Gallery hours are reflective of Lake Ontario Hall, including changes made due to semester, holiday, or campus-wide event.
+Gallery hours are reflective of Eberhard Center, including changes made due to semester, holiday, or campus-wide event.